jenlutes/MAT301/ps2.md

 ===

 1. Select all products (UPC) made in China whose price is less than $50.
+Answer:SELECT upc FROM unemath_Lutes.Products WHERE price<50 and country='China';

 2. Find products with "bird bath" in the description.
+Answer:

 3. Find products whose cost is between $10 and $100.